Editing Page Properties

 Select Redirect Type.
 Select Permanent or Temporary Redirect from the dropdown menu.

-11. Click on Title
+13. Click on Description.

-Edit the SEO Page Title
+You can add the SEO Page Description.

-Click on Title
+Click on Description.

-Click on Description
+14. Click on Keywords.

-Click on Keywords
+Click on Keywords.

 If you don't have SSL on all parts of your website, you can determine whether you want to force SSL for this specific page.

-Uncheck Force SSL
+Check or Uncheck Force SSL.

-15. Click on Menu Options
+16. Click on Menu Options.

-Click on Menu Options
+Click on Menu Options.

-16. Check Hide on Small Screen
+17. Check or Uncheck Hide on Small Screen.

-Option to Hide page menu item on a Small Screen
+Option to Hide page menu item on a Small Screen.

-Check Hide on Small Screen
+Check or Uncheck Hide on Small Screen.

-17. Check Add Menu Separator
+18. Check Add Menu Separator

 Option to add Menu Separator to menu.